ecscioni/spam-email-classifier/README.md

 ## How it works (short)
 - **Vectorization**: `TfidfVectorizer` converts emails into a bag‑of‑words representation.
 This highlights important terms by weighting rare words more heavily than common words.
 - **Models**:
-  - **Multinomial Naive Bayes** assumes conditional independence of features and is particularly fast and effective on text【307774325658384†L127-L149】.
+  - **Multinomial Naive Bayes** assumes conditional independence of features and is particularly fast and effective on text.
   - **Logistic Regression** models the probability of spam using a logistic (sigmoid) function.
-In scikit‑learn it is implemented as a linear classifier with regularisation; probabilities are converted to classes via a threshold【66734902495573†L838-L870】.
+In scikit‑learn it is implemented as a linear classifier with regularisation; probabilities are converted to classes via a threshold.
 - **Metrics**: we report accuracy, precision, recall and F1 score; see `TESTING.md` for details.